Anthony Bledsoe

-Anthony Bledsoe (1733–1788) was an American surveyor, politician and military colonel.
+Anthony Bledsoe (1733–July 20, 1788) was an American surveyor, politician and military colonel.
 He served in the French and Indian War and the American Revolutionary War.

 Biography

 Early life

 Anthony Bledsoe was born in 1733 in Culpeper County, Virginia (or Spotsylvania County, Virginia).
 His father was Abraham Bledsoe.
-His brothers included Isaac Bledsoe (1735-1793) and Jacob Bledsoe, Sr. (1724-1817).
+His brothers included Isaac Bledsoe (1735–1793) and Jacob Bledsoe Sr. (1724–1817).

 Career

 He served in the French and Indian War of 1754–1763 in the Virginia militia.

 After the war, he served as a justice of the peace for Augusta County in 1769, Botetourt County in 1770 and 1771, and Fincastle County in 1773 and 1774.
 He also served on the Fincastle Committee of Safety from 1775 to 1776.
 In 1776, he commanded Fort Patrick Henry on Long Island of the Holston in Tennessee.
 The following year, in 1777, he was elected to the Virginia House of Delegates.

 In 1779, he became a surveyor of the Western parts of Virginia and North Carolina to establish borders for further explorations to come.
 The following year, in 1780, he became a justice of the peace for the newly created county of Sullivan County, North Carolina; in 1781 and 1782, he served as its state Senator.
 In 1783, he was one of the surveyors of the North Carolina military land grant reservation.
-The same year, in 1783, he became a justice of the peace for new Davidson County, Tennessee, named after North Carolina General William Lee Davidson (1746–1781).
+The same year, in 1783, he became a justice of the peace for new Davidson County, Tennessee, then part of North Carolina and named after North Carolina General William Lee Davidson (1746–1781).
 During the American Revolutionary War of 1775–1783, he served as a Colonel over the Davidson County Regiment of the North Carolina militia.
 Units that he served in During the American Revolution include: